 If the abnormal result of stage 1 improves with intrinsic factor administration, it means that the patient has intrinsic factor deficiency.
 If the patient still has a low urine level of cobalamin, then there is an absorption defect in the terminal ileum, and further tests should be done to investigate.

 If the patient has an acute illness leading to nausea, diarrhea, and vomiting, the level of vitamin B12 available for absorption will be lower, and the results will be suboptimal.

-The physician should make sure that the patient has no allergy to the radiolabeled cobalamin administered.
+The provider should make sure that the patient has no allergy to the radiolabeled cobalamin administered.

 Patient Safety and Education

 The patient should be advised to inform the physician of any known allergy to any of the materials used.
 Patients are advised to avoid any food intake for 8 hours before starting the test but can drink water.
 After the test, the patients can resume their normal eating habits.